mace-cream/clusterhowto/README.md

 * `nfs`: storage node that hosts the 77T file system `/home`

 As a user, you can access to the `bcm` and `nfs` node using the same username and password.
-These User information is stored in a central database.

 To take advantage of the computing resources on nodes 1-3, you will need to use the SLURM workload manager.